gvgiri/Aws-Devops-Prof-Cert/Hands-on-Practice.md

 #### Export logs from Ec2(apache) to cloudwatch logs
 #### create a metric filter and Alarm on CW-logs - example 404 error
 #### Export CW-logs to S3 using subscription method
-#### Other export log streams are Kinesis streams, data firehose, Lambda
+#### Other export log streams are Kinesis streams, data firehose, Lambda , ElasticSearch
 ### Note

 <details><summary>show</summary>